 Politicians who left or were forced out of their party caucuses and are running for re-election as independents retain a proportion of their vote share from the previous election, based on the circumstances of their departure from caucus.
 Those who depart for positive reasons retain much more of their support than those who leave in disgrace.
 When the circumstances are hard to define, the average performance is used.
 A no-incumbent penalty is applied to the party the candidate left.

 When an ex-legislator attempts a comeback as an independent, using past cases as a guide the independent ex-legislator retains a portion of the vote they received the last time they stood as a candidate.

-By-elections are also taken into account when the incumbent party lost the seat or, when the by-election occurred after the most recent general election, if the results were significantly different from that previous vote.
+By-elections are also taken into account when the incumbent party lost the seat or, when the by-election occurred after the most recent general election, if the results were significantly different from that previous vote (when a major party's support has doubled or been cut in half).
 The swing from by-elections is calculated by how current polling levels differ from where the parties stood in the polls at the time of the by-election.

 When available, and when they differ from the projection's estimations, riding polls are also added to the projection for an individual riding.
 The weight of the poll is determined by the number of respondents but is capped at 50 per cent of the riding's projection.
 The riding poll's results are used as a new baseline, from which the numbers are adjusted as regional polling changes.
 When multiple riding polls are released during an election, only the latest one is taken into account.

 Unique circumstances are also taken into account when looking at the three prior elections: for example, the presence of a very popular independent candidate may invalidate that election's results for the use of the swing model.
 A floor-crosser or leader that dramatically changed the outcome of an older election may also cause that election to be dropped from consideration.

 When a party is running candidates where it did not have a name on the ballot in the previous election, the riding projection is equal to the regional vote projection for the party.